Skip to main content

 Bursaries, Hardship Grants and Scholarships

-Legacies provide crucial support for bursary provision at Selwyn.
+Legacy gifts provide crucial support for bursary provision at Selwyn.
 The recent Elgar legacy, for example, offers essential support to undergraduates and postgraduates and built on a philanthropic tradition which has been consistent since the college's foundation.
-Legacies of all sizes will make a difference to generations of students and if you might be interest in supporting bursaries, hardship funding or scholarships in your Will please contact the Major Gifts and Legacies Manager.
+Legacies of all sizes will make a difference to generations of students and if you might be interest in supporting bursaries, hardship funding or scholarships in your Will you can learn more on the legacy giving page, or by contacting the Major Gifts and Legacies Manager.

 Students outside chapel at matriculation